rafaelmartinsdacosta/english-course/01-companies/04-business-comunication.md

 - improve your communication skills for meetings, presentations, socializing, and phone calls
 - key expressions list in every unit

-## 1 - What do you talk about you meet someone at a conference for the first time?
+## 1 - What do you talk about when you meet someone at a conference for the first time?

 ## 2 - [Listen](https://drive.google.com/file/d/1jlR6NyFlFU_M0YokyagG9Jy01pReXsau/view?usp=sharing) to Gianluca introducing himself to Carmen at a conference.